Which trends offer opportunities or pose threats on the European processed fruit and vegetables market?

 - Consider investing in technology to shorten production processes, simplify the supply chain and increase the use of natural processes, thereby increasing the perceived value for consumers.
 This includes, for example, using not-from-concentrate juices, high-pressure processing of juices and smoothies and pasteurising dried fruit without preservatives.

-- Consider investing in natural ways of preservation, such as sun drying fruits and vegetables, and drying fruits and nuts without preservatives or bleaching.
+- Consider investing in natural ways of preservation, such as drying fruits and nuts without preservatives or bleaching.
 Vegetable juices can be preserved with natural acid, and vegetables by natural fermentation.

 6. Changing consumer priorities: from immune support to mood boosting and healthy aging

 Interest in health benefits in Europe is a long-term trend that is constantly evolving.
-In 2020 and 2021, the global Covid-19 pandemic motivated consumers to purchase food and drinks that would support their immune system.
-Ingredients such as vitamins C and D, zinc, probiotics and functional foods were increasingly used in product formulations.
+The Covid-19 pandemic has motivated consumers to purchase food and drinks that would support their immune system.
+Ingredients such as vitamins C and D, zinc, probiotics and functional foods are increasingly used in product formulations.
 Now, consumers are increasingly starting to look for ingredients that can reduce stress and improve the general mood.

 Immune-boosting food